schumannd/monocrypt/README.md

 Warning
 =======

-writes cypher text to cypher.txt and the key to key.txt in the same directory.
-So be aware of that, it might overwrite existing files.
+This tool writes cypher text to cypher.txt and the key to key.txt in the same directory.
+So be aware of that! it might overwrite existing files.

 Same goes for the clear text which goes into clear.txt